-Figure 4.7: Signals which need to be added to the port map of the Slave_AXI, lines 110-128 are existing ports, requiring no changes.

-We will now implement some trivial logic (shown in Figure 4.8) for the purposes of testing the changes that we have made.
-Notice how we have altered the default generated operation of the IP now, since the registers which stores the write values by the Master (dataout0, dataout1) are now set to the AXI read values (datain1, datain0).
-However it is writes to register 1 (BASE_ADDR + 4) which set the read value of BASE_ADDR.
-Meanwhile for the reads from BASE_ADDR + 8 (or +12), the constant values of 3 and 4 will be read from these addresses regardless of the values have been written.
+We will now implement some trivial logic (shown in Figure 4-8) for the purposes of testing the changes that we have made.
+Notice that the registers which store the data written by the Master (dataout0, dataout1) are routed to the AXI read registers (datain1, datain0).
+It is writes to register 1 (BASE_ADDR + 0x4) which set the read value of register 0 (BASE_ADDR + 0x0).
+Similarly, writes to register 0 will set the read value of register 1.
+Meanwhile, for the reads from register 2 (BASE_ADDR + 0x8) and register 3 (BASE_ADDR + 0xC), the constant values of 3 and 4 will be read respectively and writes to these registers will be ignored.